xiongweii/K-FLARE/README.md

 # K-FLARE

-K-FLARE: Knowledge-enhanced Fake news and misinformation detection through Language model Attention and Rumor Evidence
+K-FLARE: A Knowledge-Fused Language and Relational-learning Framework for Rumor Detection

 ## Dataset Preparation